thanusiv/thanusiv/README.md

 ⚡ Fun fact: I am a Toronto Raptors fan!
 Let's Go Raptors 🏀!

 ### 💬 Ask me about
-- Some of the projects that I worked on
+- Projects that I worked on
-- My experience with co-ops and internships
+- Experience with co-ops and internships
 - Life at the University of Waterloo
+- Mechatronics Engineering
 - Where I think technology is heading!

 ### 📫 You can reach me at